11 Quarto

 3. ReadMe File (.md): A markdown file with information about the repository.

 The gitignore and .Rproj files are created locally when initializing the project in RStudio.
-These files may not yet exist on GitHub, depending on how the online repository was set up.
+These may not yet exist on GitHub, depending on how the repository was originally set up.

 Figure 11.3: Changes in Git tab